60 Years of History

 The future challenge for Nutcracker is to adjust to the new market demands where people who ski, seem to want apartment or motel type accommodation rather than experience Club life.
 However, if you want to experience a truly great ski experience then a Nutcracker Ski holiday is for you.

-Lee Chapman, Life Member and Legend of our club at the unveiling of the Grimus Sculpture 20th May 23.
+Lee Chapman, Life Member and Legend of our club at the unveiling of the Grimus Sculpture on the 20th May 23.

-Press the logo link to the right (or below), to read more about this amazing milestone and view a lovely historical video produced this year covering Mt Buller’s rich 100 years of skiing history.
+Press the logo link to the right (or below), to read more about this amazing milestone and view a lovely historical video covering Mt Buller’s rich 100 years of skiing history.